 Barry Goldberg: Dr. Goldberg received his Ph.D. in History from the CUNY Graduate Center in 2017.
 His research examines the twentieth-century United States, with a focus on social and political, urban, and American Jewish history.
 Dr. Goldberg’s work has appeared in the Journal of Policy History, New York History, the American Jewish Archives Journal, the Gotham Center for New York History blog, and the Teaching United States History blog.
 As a graduate student, he taught U.S. history at Queens College and served as a Speechwriter at the Roosevelt House Public Policy Institute.
-After graduating, he worked as a Postdoctoral Archival Fellow at the ITPS and an Educator at the Lower East Side Tenement Museum.
-Currently, he is a Research Fellow at the Rockefeller Archive Center.
+After graduating, he worked as a Postdoctoral Archival Fellow at the ITPS, an Educator at the Lower East Side Tenement Museum, and as Research Fellow at the Rockefeller Archive Center.
+Currently he serves as Mellon/ACLS Fellow, Writer and Editor at the Partnership for Public Service, Washington, D.C.
 Follow him on Twitter @bpg269.
-He can be reached at firstname.lastname@example.org.
+He can be reached at email@example.com.

 Her master’s thesis (Dalhousie University 2012) explored New England family migration to Nova Scotia and attempts to transform the colony into a loyal Protestant bulwark in the years before the American Revolution.

-Miriam Liebman: Miriam Liebman is a History Ph.D.
-Candidate in early American history at the Graduate Center, CUNY.
-Her dissertation, “A Tale of Two Cities: American Women in London and Paris, 1780-1800,” argues that elite American women acted in diplomatic capacities abroad in the Age of Revolutions.
-Her dissertation research has received support from the Ph.D.
+Miriam Liebman: Miriam Liebman received her PH.D. in early American history from the Graduate Center, CUNY.
+Her dissertation, “A Tale of Two Cities: American Women in London and Paris, 1780-1800,” explores how elite American women acted in diplomatic capacities abroad in the Age of Revolutions.
+Her dissertation research received support from the Ph.D.
 Program in History at the Graduate Center, the Early Research Initiative in American Studies, the Omohundro Institute of Early American History and Culture, the National Society of Colonial Dames in the State of New York, the Colonial Dames of America, and the Massachusetts Historical Society.
 Additionally, she teaches courses in American history at Queens College, CUNY.
+Dr. Liebman currently works as Assistant Editor at the Adams Family Papers.